 (Open the first gift here: lipstick by Chanel)

 Page Two: With a gloss like that, there was some serious mileage in those lips.
 Not that Susan was thinking about puckering up.
 She’s a good girl she is!
-Actually, maybe a bit too good so it was perhaps as well she poured some bravery into her blood for the night’s festivities with…
+Actually, maybe a bit too good – so just as well she poured some bravery into her blood for the night’s festivities with…

 (Open the second gift here: a bottle of Veuve Clicquot Champagne)